Political Science (POLS)

 POLS 462 Public Policy: Theory and Practice3 Credits

-Overview of theory and practice of public policy making and implementation.
+Overview of theory and practice of the making and implementation of public policy.
 Examination of participants and stages of public policy making.
 Analysis of success/failure of controversial public policies.
-Topics may include healthcare policy, drug policy and welfare.
+Topics may include: healthcare policy, drug policy, and welfare.

 POLS 471 International Organizations and Law3 Credits